LiveLike/livelike-docs/docs/Product Guides/sponsorship/index.md

 next:
   description: ''
 ---
-A sponsor is an object that is created on the Application level in the [Producer Site](https://cf-blast.livelikecdn.com/producer).
-Sponsor maintains a many to many relationship with Programs and Chatrooms which can be managed in the Sponsors section of your application in the [Producer Site](https://cf-blast.livelikecdn.com/producer)
+Programs, chat rooms, quests, and other resources inside LiveLike can have sponsor information attached to them.

+## Sponsor object

+Each sponsor has a unique identifier that will be the same everywhere the sponsor is used.

+* **Name** is the name of the sponsor, helpful for labeling and organization.
+* **Image** should be some kind of creative asset, like a logo or a banner.
+* **Brand color** helps theme features using the sponsor's brand color.

-## Creating a Sponsor
+## Creating a sponsor

 1. Head to your Application on the [Producer Site](https://cf-blast.livelikecdn.com/producer/)
 2. Select "Sponsors" in the Sidebar